Install and configure MyWorkSpace at WUR in Linux

 URLuse the copied ‘DOWNLOAD NOW’ url from step 4.
 This url can be pasted in the console with

 Shift+Insert.
-At the time this post was written, the command looked like this:
+With the latest version, the command will look like this:

-- As administrator (root) make the downloaded bundle executable with
+- After the download has finished, as administrator (root) make the downloaded bundle executable with

 chmod +xin the terminal, e.g.